ztfo/mo/README.md

-# Migo-Build: AI-Powered Project Management Cursor IDE Plugin
+# Mo: AI-Powered Project Management Cursor IDE Plugin

 An intelligent project planning and management tool that seamlessly integrates with Cursor IDE and Linear to automate development workflows.